What are the benefits of the full Preschool through 8th grade program at Brooklyn Heights Montessori School (BHMS)?

 What are the Learning Support Services at BHMS?

 The Support Services Team (SST) coordinates support for students encountering challenges in learning.
-The SST is comprised of the School Psychologist, and a part-time Lower School (K-Gr.
+The SST is comprised of the School Psychologist, and a Lower School (K-Gr.
 3) and a part-time Middle School (Gr.
 4-8) Learning Specialist, who work with the teachers both within and across programs to support teaching and learning.

 The team is a resource for students who require additional support to access the curriculum.
 The goals of the SST are to help these students build academic skills, develop academic independence, and foster social-emotional resilience to meet the curricular requirements.